Updated on June 24, 2019

 Another big problem facing the cocoa sector is climate change.
 “Yield and quality of cocoa are affected by higher temperatures and more frequent droughts, which we are now seeing as a result of climate change,” Henriette explains.
 “Also, pests are becoming much more difficult to manage.”
 By 2050, it is expected that the annual temperature globally will have risen so significantly that many cocoa production areas will be too hot to grow crops.

 “UTZ farmers are trained to implement good agricultural practices now that can help mitigate these risks posed by climate change in the future,” Henriette says.
 For example, planting shade trees can lower air temperatures around the plant and protect against soil erosion from heavy rainfall.

 Gilberto Rodriguez Ortiz, a cocoa farmer in Peru, has adopted this practice of planting shade trees on his plantation.
 “I have 40 to 50 shade trees per hectare,” he explains.
 The shade trees are chosen carefully so they don’t compete with the cocoa plants.
 They also help by providing nutrients to the soil.”

 Better water management techniques also help producers adapt to a decreased availability of water.
 More precise irrigation methods make sure that plants get the right amount of water that they need at the right time and through improved water storage water can be kept and used in time of droughts.

 Peruvian cocoa farmer José Rojas Segovia experiences the changing climate himself.
 Through better agricultural practices he is able to adapt to these changes:

 Supporting positive change

-Sustainable cocoa is making tangible differences in the lives of farmers and the environment.
-By purchasing sustainably produced cocoa, you and your company are supporting these positive changes.
+Certified cocoa is making tangible differences in the lives of farmers and the environment.
+By purchasing more sustainably produced cocoa, you and your company are supporting these positive changes.
 Why not spread the word?
 Download our marketing toolkit on climate change for tools to tell your sustainability story, and learn more about climate change here.